 As far as our experience goes, I can tell you it was amazing and to this day my son still talks about it as one of the best times of his life.
-My son went with his baseball team and had an amazing time.
+My son went with his baseball team the summer after he turned 12.
 He got to play the National Anthem on guitar for opening ceremonies and he also hit his first home run at the park!
 He made memories that will last a lifetime.

 The tournament itself is about a week.
 During that week the boys sleep in the barracks, have meals in the “mess hall”, trade pins, and talk/play/practice baseball.
 It was basically wake up, baseball, repeat and they loved it haha.
 They get a little free time depending on game schedules.
 We spent a little of that time exploring the area and visiting the Baseball Hall of Fame.

 Here are my tips to get ready for a trip to Cooperstown Dreams Park:

 (If you are by chance on Pinterest I also have this Cooperstown Pinterest board)